SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The vault holds the amount of underlying assets necessary to back the value of the USDN token (see @sec:token_price).
 For instance, if the price of the USDN token is \$1 and its total supply is 1000_USDN, and if the price of each
 @wsteth is \$2000, then the vault balance is 0.5_wstETH.
-Each deposit increases the vault balance an mints new USDN tokens.
+Each deposit increases the vault balance and mints new USDN tokens.

 The long side holds the amount of underlying assets corresponding to the summed value of all the long perpetual